Moremar/IT_tutorials/CyberSecurity/CyberAttacks.md

 On June 9th, The Guardian published a video where Snowden confesses to be the source of the leaks, becoming the most wanted man on the planet.
 On June 21st, US authorities charged Snowden with espionage and theft of government property.
-On June 23rd, Snowden arrived in Moscow, accompanied by the Wikileaks journalist Sarah Harrison.
+On June 23rd, Snowden arrived in Moscow, accompanied by the WikiLeaks journalist Sarah Harrison.
-They were planning to go to Ecuador, the country that offered asylum to Julian Assange (Wikileaks founder), but the US government revoked Snowden's passport.
+They were planning to go to Ecuador, the country that offered asylum to Julian Assange (WikiLeaks founder), but the US government revoked Snowden's passport.
 They stayed in the airport transit lounge for 40 days, before Snowden was granted the right of asylum in Russia and received a 1-year visa.
 His visa was renewed multiple times, and he was granted the Russian citizenship from Vladimir Putin in 2022.